-A practicing attorney for over 13 years, Jesse holds a JD from the University of Washington School of Law, and a Bachelor of Arts from Western Washington University.
+A practicing attorney for over 15 years, Jesse holds a Juris Doctorate from the University of Washington School of Law, and a Bachelor of Arts from Western Washington University.

 Knowing that Shoreline would be facing budget deficits in the future, Jesse volunteered for the City Council’s financial sustainability committee.
 He helped the City look ten years into the future to forge a long-range plan to avoid deficits.
 Jesse will bring this type of responsible fiscal stewardship to state government.

 As a member of King County’s Law, Safety and Justice Committee, Jesse met regularly with law enforcement leaders, judges, and other elected officials to coordinate best practices in law enforcement and court procedures, and also promoted the use of non-violent police de-escalation techniques to prevent violence between police and citizens.
 This new approach is now a standard part of training for police in many areas of the State, including Shoreline.

 In his spare time, Jesse enjoys all the beautiful Northwest has to offer – fishing, snowboarding, and hiking.
 Jesse cares deeply about salmon’s importance as a local icon, a sport fishing resource and an essential part the Native American way of life.

 As a public defense attorney, Jesse has litigated almost 40 jury trials, upholding the constitution by representing people accused of crimes who couldn’t afford to pay for a lawyer.